szweibel/workshops/html-css.md

 ## Evaluation

-True or False: Does including "alt text" in websites improve their accessibility?
+Does including "alt text" in websites improve their accessibility?

 <Quiz>
-- True*
+- Yes*
-- False
+- No
 </Quiz>

 # Conventions